CEE corridor into the US

 CEE operators routing US entry through a DACH parent or partner should also reference the DACH market gate, plus city-level deep dives for Frankfurt, Munich, and Vienna as comparison points.

-CEE commercial register typically inherits a German or Austrian frame, industrial, specification-led, and certification-weighted, layered onto a younger commercial culture with less institutional US procurement experience than DACH.
+CEE commercial language typically inherits a German or Austrian frame, industrial, specification-led, and certification-weighted, layered onto a younger commercial culture with less institutional US procurement experience than DACH.
 The home-market US-bound trajectory is often through a German or Austrian parent that has already been to the US.
 The CEE subsidiary inherits a frame that has been corrected for DACH but not corrected for the CEE register adjustment.
 The US-bound trajectory of a CEE-direct operator, going to the US without the DACH parent layer, exposes the gap immediately.

-The CEE direct path replicates the DACH register failure (precision-led, certification-weighted, outcome-buried) with the additional problem of weaker US-customer past-performance evidence and weaker US peer-set anchoring.
+The CEE direct path replicates the DACH buyer language failure (precision-led, certification-weighted, outcome-buried) with the additional problem of weaker US-customer past-performance evidence and weaker US peer-set anchoring.
 American buyers filter on category anchor, outcome claim, US peer set, and past-performance.
 CEE materials tend to lead with manufacturing capability, certifications (DIN, ISO 9001, IATF 16949 for automotive), and engineering specification, and to omit the US category anchor, the US outcome, and the US peer-set evidence the American buyer is filtering on.
-The cost-advantage messaging that carries inside Germany and Austria reads in the US as cheap rather than as nearshore-procurement-credible.
-Pricing in EUR or PLN, ranges, and starting-from figures reads as soft and negotiable.
+The cost-advantage messaging that carries inside Germany and Austria judges in the US as cheap rather than as nearshore-procurement-credible.
+Pricing in EUR or PLN, ranges, and starting-from figures lands as soft and negotiable.
 American buyers expect firm pricing in dollars and a clean US category anchor before they interpret the price.

 CEE operators going US either inherit a DACH parent's already-rebuilt frame, which works, or they go direct, which exposes the gap immediately.
 The DACH layer is sometimes a hidden asset and sometimes a misleading one.
 House view on CEE entry